RefactoringTools/wrangler/README.txt

-Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both Distel and the current snapshot of Wrangler (Wrangler-0.3).
+Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both Distel and the current snapshot of Wrangler (Wrangler-0.5).

+---------------------*** Please NOTE ***---------------------------
-**** Please NOTE: the Distel included in this snapshot refers to the cvs version from distel.googlecode.com.
+The Distel included in this snapshot is  Distel-4.0, which is downloadable from distel.googlecode.com

-Wrangler 0.4 is still a prototype, made available so you can play with basic refactoring support for Erlang, and give us feedback or bug reports.
+Wrangler 0.5 is still a prototype, made available so you can play with basic refactoring support for Erlang, and give us feedback or bug reports.

 WE DO NOT RECOMMEND TO USE THIS PROTOTYPE  ON YOUR PRODUCTION SOURCE JUST YET!

 --------------- how to build----------------

-1) If you do not have Distel installed, then download the snapshot, follow the installation instructions in the INSTALL file to build the system.
+1) If you do not have Distel-4.0 (or cvs version from distel.googlecode.com) installed, then download the snapshot, follow the installation instructions in the INSTALL file to build the system.

-2) If you already have Distel installed, then download the snapshot, copy the 'wrangler' directory and the Makefile.in file to your own distel directory, rebuild and install the software in the usual
+2) If you already have Distel-4.0 (or cvs version from distel.googlecode.com) installed, then download the snapshot, copy the 'wrangler' directory and the Makefile.in file to your own distel directory, rebuild and install the software in the usual
    way: